FOSDEM/infrastructure/ansible/README.md

 Please note that the `ansible.cfg` file disables host key checks.
 This should be a temporary measure and should be re-enabled.

+## Submodules

+This repo includes git submodules to vendor external source.
+You need to update them with this helper command.

+    ./update-submodules.sh

 ## Private files

 Some files, such as the private keys for our certificates and the firmware for